stoat-proj/SToAT/md/path_plqERM.md

 - Time Period: **6 Months**
 - Languages: Python and C++

+## Current Process

+The `plqERM_Ridge_path_sol` function effectively addresses several key aims outlined in the project:

+1.  **Integration with ReHLine**: The function utilizing99 the `plqERM_Ridge` solver to compute path solutions for piecewise linear quadratic problems.
+It supports various loss functions and constraints, demonstrating the versatility of the approach.

+2.  **Warm Start Techniques**: A significant feature of this function is the incorporation of warm start techniques.
+By initializing the optimization process with solutions from previous iterations, the function achieves substantial improvements in computational efficiency, particularly when exploring a range of regularization parameters.

+3.  **Benchmarking and Analysis**: The function provides comprehensive benchmarking outputs, including computation times, iteration counts, loss values, and L2 norms for each regularization parameter.
+This detailed information facilitates a thorough analysis of the model's performance and the impact of regularization.

+4.  **Coefficient Path Plotting**: The function includes a plotting capability that generates visualizations of the coefficient paths as a function of `C`.
+This allows for a visual analysis of how individual feature coefficients are affected by changes in the regularization strength.

+5.  **Implementation and Testing**: The implementation has been validated through testing on simulated datasets and datasets `madelon`, confirming the effectiveness of the warm start techniques and the overall functionality of the function.
+These tests demonstrate that the warm start approach leads to improved performance compared to cold starts.

 ## References

 [^rehline]: Dai, B., & Qiu, Y. (2024).
 ReHLine: Regularized Composite ReLU-ReHU Loss Minimization with Linear  Computation and Linear Convergence. *Advances in Neural Information Processing Systems*, *36*.